 A hordeolum usually begins as a red and swollen area on or in the eyelid.
-Often, the area is very tender and painful.
+Often, the area is tender and painful.
 In addition to the red, painful bump, some other symptoms of hordeola include:

 Internal hordeola are usually more painful and are less likely to come to a point without the assistance of a doctor.
-If you experience redness and painful swelling in the eye, or any change in vision, it is important to contact your eye doctor immediately.
-These symptoms may be caused by other health conditions as well.

 Drainage of the lesion is the first step in treating the hordeolum.
 If the hordeolum does not drain on its own, your doctor may assist drainage of the infection by lancing the hordeolum.
 The pus and contents of the swollen area can then be drained.
-It is important never to try to lance the hordeolum without the assistance of a doctor; permanent damage to the eye or eyelid can occur.
+It is important never to try to lance the hordeolum without the assistance of a doctor.
+Permanent damage to the eye or eyelid can occur.

 In some cases, antibiotics are also given to ensure that the entire infection is eliminated.
 Antibiotics may be given in oral form, or as eye drops/eye ointment.
 In many cases, antibiotics alone are ineffective.